MCPHub LabRegistrytarunms7/forge-orchestrator

 Why not just use Claude Code?

 Claude Code is great.
 Forge is built on it.
-Every Forge agent IS a Claude Code session.
-The planner IS a Claude Code session.
+Claude remains the default provider, and Forge can now route selected stages through OpenAI when you explicitly enable it.
 So why not just use Claude Code directly?

 Because you're the bottleneck.